-Course Description: This advanced course will cover a topic in receptors and cell signaling; for example, Netrin signaling, G-protein-coupled receptors, integrins and cell adhesion, glutamate receptor signaling and LTP, CDKs with emphasis on the neural -specific CDK5, ras signaling and tyrosine kinase-linked receptors, scaffolding proteins.
+Course Description: This advanced course will cover a topic in receptors and cell signaling; for example, Netrin signaling, integrins and cell adhesion, tyrosine kinase-linked receptors, and scaffolding proteins.
 Topics will be covered by a combination of graduate student-specific lectures and tutorials, based on current research papers and associated reviews.
-Each topic will also include a takehome essay-type examination.
+Each topic will also include a take-home essay-type examination.